pivotal/docs-platform-automation/docs/reference/task.md

 ### configure-saml-authentication
 Configures Ops Manager with an external SAML user store and admin user account.
-See [configure-authentication](#configure-authentication) to configure an internal user store.
+See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.

 {% code_snippet 'pivotal/platform-automation', 'configure-saml-authentication' %}